m00sey/toip-report/README.md

 The following report is an analysis of current GitHub resources, teams and repositories within the Trust Over IP GitHub organization and recommendations to create, normalize and remove resources.

+## Membership

+"Trust Over IP Members" (people that have gone through the Steering/General/Contributor sign-up) should be added to the GitHub Organization as "Members".

+### Rational
+It is nice to be a part of something!
+Access to repositories should be managed through WG/TF groups in the structure provided below.
+We should not have any "floating" individuals associated we ownership of repositories.
+To use the Team structure below, ToIP members need to be a part of the GitHub organization.

+### Whois

+@ToIPOperations is this an account we have access to/control over?

+#### Concern
+It is an Admin on everything.

 ## GitHub Teams